Ring deconvolution microscopy: exploiting symmetry for efficient spatially varying aberration correction: Methods

 where $P({\bar{\omega}})^{(j)}$ is the pupil function with Seidel coefficients $\bar{w}$ from a point source at distance $r_j$ from the center of the FoV.

 It has been shown that for LRI systems, the optimal fit $\hat{w}$ achieves a diminishing error~\cite{born2013principles}.
 Furthermore, the 5 primary Seidel coefficients index the dominant aberrations present in practical imaging systems: sphere, coma, astigmatism, field curvature, and distortion.
 For more complex aberrations it is possible to add higher-order Seidel coefficients to the fit.
+See Appendix~\ref{appendix:higher-order} for an exploration of the higher-order terms.
 In practice, we fit these 5 coefficients via the ADAM optimizer~\cite{kingma2014adam} and obtain reasonable local minima even though the problem is nonconvex (see Fig.~\ref{fig:2}).
 Armed with the estimated Seidel coefficients, we can generate synthetic PSFs at any radius.